-- 197 The RSA/ECC cryptographic library of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below. - FCS\COP.1/RSA Cryptographic operation - Hierarchical to: No other components - FCS\COP.1.1/RSA The TSF shall perform the modular exponentiation part of RSA signature generation and verification in accordance with a specified cryptographic algorithm and cryptographic key sizes that meet the following standard: [ISO/IEC14888-2:2008]] section 6.2 and 6.3.
+The RSA/ECC cryptographic library of the TOE shall meet the requirement "Cryptographic operation (FCS\COP.1)" as specified below.

-Dependencies: [FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation] FCS\CKM.4 Cryptographic key destruction
+- FCS\COP.1/RSA Cryptographic operation - Hierarchical to: No other components - FCS\COP.1.1/RSA The TSF shall perform the modular exponentiation part of RSA signature generation and verification in accordance with a specified cryptographic algorithm Rivest-Shamir-Adleman (RSA:standard RSA and RSA-CRT) and cryptographic key sizes from 1280-bit up to 4096-bit with 2-bit granularity that meet the following standard: [ISO/IEC14888-2:2008]] section 6.2 and 6.3. - Dependencies: [FDP\ITC.1 Import of user data without security attributes or FDP\ITC.2 Import of user data with security attributes, or FCS\CKM.1 Cryptographic key generation] FCS\CKM.4 Cryptographic key destruction